 Monitor and control application activity based on customized runtime policies

 Block unapproved changes to application workloads, view network connections to apply firewall rules, and leverage audit trails of application activity, scan coverage, and system events.

 Aqua Security for Tanzu

-“We are proud to extend Aqua’s security capabilities to Tanzu users, enabling them to seamlessly implement and automate strong security capabilities into their production-grade application workloads, and allowing them to more closely monitor and control application activity in their PCF environment.”
+“We are proud to extend Aqua’s security capabilities to VMware Tanzu users, enabling them to seamlessly implement and automate strong security capabilities into their production-grade application workloads, and allowing them to more closely monitor and control application activity in their TAS and TKGI environments.”